 Activities at this tract:

-Marked Hiking/Snowshoeing Trail established 2018), birding, photography, botanizing.
+Hiking/Snowshoeing Trail at south end of property, birding, photography, and naturalist activities.
 Winter feeders are maintained at this property along Peary Road near the hiking trailhead.

 Species of Interest:

 Old growth Aspen and Maple forest transitioning to open Black Spruce Bog and dense old growth Black Spruce, Yellow-bellied Flycatcher, Golden and Ruby-crowned Kinglets, Canada Jay, Ruffed Grouse, Snowshoe Hare, Purple Fringed Orchid, Green Adder’s-mouth Orchid, Wood Frog, but we have just barely started exploring this large property!

 If you do explore this property and have some interesting sightings email Head Naturalist Clinton at firstname.lastname@example.org with your report.

 Check out the species documented on iNaturalist for this property here.

 Roadside parking along Peary Road (Don’t pull over too far as it is easy to get stuck in winter)

 Trailhead, loop intersection, and directional signage on hiking/snowshoeing trails; Property signage at corners of property.

 Yellow-bellied Bog borders Peary Road for a half mile on the west side beginning at the intersection of Arkola/CR52 (south of Arkola/CR52).

 Trailhead- Roadside entry- 47.161389, -92.578537; Trailhead- 47.161417, -92.578764